apache/hudi/rfc/rfc-46/rfc-46.md

-While having a single format of the record representation is certainly making implementation of some components simpler, it bears unavoidable performance penalty of de-/serialization loop: every record handled by Hudi has to be converted from (low-level) engine-specific representation (`Row` for Spark, `DataRow` for Flink, `ArrayWritable` for Hive) into intermediate one (Avro), with some operations (like clustering, compaction) potentially incurring this penalty multiple times (on read- and write-paths).
+While having a single format of the record representation is certainly making implementation of some components simpler, it bears unavoidable performance penalty of de-/serialization loop: every record handled by Hudi has to be converted from (low-level) engine-specific representation (`Row` for Spark, `RowData` for Flink, `ArrayWritable` for Hive) into intermediate one (Avro), with some operations (like clustering, compaction) potentially incurring this penalty multiple times (on read- and write-paths).

 As such, goal of this effort is to remove the need of conversion from engine-specific internal representations to Avro while handling records.

-Non-goals:
-    - ???

 ## Background

-TODO Introduce any much background context which is relevant or necessary to understand the feature and design choices.
+Historically, Avro has settled in as de-facto intermediate representation of the record's payload since the early days of Hudi.
+As project matured and the scale of the installations grew, necessity to convert into an intermediate representation quickly become a noticeable bottleneck in terms of performance of critical Hudi flows.

+At the center of it is the hierarchy of `HoodieRecordPayload`s, which is used to hold individual record's payload providing an APIs like `preCombine`, `combineAndGetUpdateValue` to combine it with other record using some user-defined semantic.

 ## Implementation